-3.85 For the purposes of the IDP, health is considered to consist of the following: general practitioner services (GPs), community health (out of hospital/local care), hospitals, social care and public health and dentistry.
-There are a number of agencies and organisations responsible for the delivery of health infrastructure in the borough, and the commissioning of health services is split across three main organisations: NHS England and NHS Improvement, the Clinical Commissioning Group (West Kent CCG), and Public Health (Kent County Council).
+3.84 For the purposes of the IDP, health is considered to consist of the following: general practitioner services (GPs), community health (out of hospital/local care), hospitals, social care and public health and dentistry.
+There are a number of agencies and organisations responsible for the delivery of health infrastructure in the borough, and the commissioning of health services is split across three main organisations: NHS England and NHS Improvement, the Clinical Commissioning Group (NHS Kent and Medway CCG), and Public Health (Kent County Council).

-- West Kent Clinical Commissioning Group (CCG) NHS England and NHS Improvement - KCC Public Health - NHS Property Services - Maidstone and Tunbridge Wells NHS Trust Individual GP surgeries
+- NHS Kent and Medway Clinical Commissioning Group (CCG) NHS England and NHS Improvement - KCC Public Health - NHS Property Services - Maidstone and Tunbridge Wells NHS Trust Individual GP surgeries

-- NHS West Kent Clinical Commissioning Group Strategic Commissioning Plan 2014-19 - West Kent CCG GP Estates Strategy November 2018 - NHS West Kent Clinical Commissioning Group Local Care Plan July 2017 - A needs assessment for General Dental Services in Kent, Surrey and Sussex -June 2018
+- West Kent CCG GP Estates Strategy March 2020 and update March 2020 - NHS West Kent Clinical Commissioning Group Local Care Plan July 2017 - A needs assessment for General Dental Services in Kent, Surrey and Sussex -June 2018

-- 3.86 Consultation with the above health agencies has taken place at the following stages to inform the development of the Local Plan, and to identify infrastructure requirements and constraints: - Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016; - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017; - Stakeholder consultation with infrastructure providers in July/August 2018; - Stakeholder consultation with infrastructure providers in March/April 2019;
+- 3.85 Consultation with the above health agencies has taken place at the following stages to inform the development of the Local Plan, and to identify infrastructure requirements and constraints: - Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016; - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017; - Stakeholder consultation with infrastructure providers in July/August 2018: - Stakeholder consultation with infrastructure providers in March/April 2019; - Stakeholder consultation with infrastructure providers in June 2019; - Consultation on the Regulation 18 Draft Local Plan from September to November 2019:

-- Stakeholder consultation with infrastructure providers in June 2019: - Continuous engagement with the CCG in relation to the emerging strategy and implications for local primary care provision; - Meetings with individual GP's and practice groups to improve understanding of the Local Plan process and implications of growth as well as site specific discussions at the practice group level.
+- Stakeholder consultation with infrastructure providers in October 2020 on the draft revised development strategy. - Continuous engagement with the CCG in relation to the emerging strategy and implications for local primary care provision; - Meetings with individual GP's and practice groups to improve understanding of the Local Plan process and implications of growth as well as site specific discussions at the practice group level.